vais-ral/CCPi-VirtualMachine/README.md

 ### Installation from sources
 (40-120 mins)
-This option will use same VM template, but installs the CCPi packages from sources.
+This option is for developer user who wants to first download and build CCPi libraries from sources, e.g. in order to develop or add some functionality or test.
+This option uses same VM template, but installs the CCPi packages from sources.
 Modify the `scripts/bootstrapsrc.sh` in order to build or ommit particular packages.
 ```bash
 git clone https://github.com/TomasKulhanek//CCPi-VirtualMachine.git
 cd CCPi-VirtualMachine